 Eventually she gave in and climbed on, but if it were up to her, the day would’ve gone much differently.
 Why, Lexi?
 She cannot answer this question in a way that I am yet capable of understanding.

 And that’s when I remember what it’s like to play the board game Clue.
 Trying to gauge Lexi is sort of like solving a three-dimensional situational puzzle that relies on what is seen, what is assumed, what is eliminated, and pure chance.
-In times like these, Emily and I (and several other awesome family members and caregivers alike) try to get into her head (figuratively) to see all of this from her unique perspective.
+In times like these, I (and several other awesome family members and caregivers alike) try to get into her head (figuratively) to see all of this from her unique perspective.
 And then we start adding up details.
 As for the no bus fiasco that her day began with, here’s what I got for this morning — and, by the way, I’ve been thinking about this off and on for most of the day yet I’m still stumped:

 - It was raining, and maybe she didn’t want to walk through the big puddle at the end of our driveway.
 The bus driver foresaw this as a possible distraction and pulled up in a way that avoided the puddle sojourn, but maybe Lexi didn’t see it that way.
 Was it the water/sensory thing?